 The ceremony is typically accompanied by a musician at the top of the pole, playing a flute and drum, setting a rhythmic tone for the flyers.

-This fantastic ritual is a powerful symbol of the area’s indigenous past and a testament to human bravery.
-It’s a mesmerizing sight that you won’t want to miss.
+This cool ritual is a powerful symbol of the area’s indigenous past and a testament to human bravery.
+It’s a unique sight that you won’t want to miss.

 Visit the Church of Our Lady of Guadalupe

-Another of the wonderful places to visit in Puerto Vallarta is the Church of Our Lady of Guadalupe.
+Also located in the downtown area, another wonderful place to visit in Puerto Vallarta is the Church of Our Lady of Guadalupe.
 She is a stunning architectural beauty with an iconic crown topped tower.

 My favorite thing is to see the sun glow through the beautiful stained-glass windows and illuminate the altar.
 This experience makes for a wonderful moment of solitude.